 The South Orange County Community College District (SOCCCD) District-wide Strategic Plan (DWSP) articulates overarching institutional goals, desired outcomes, measurable objectives, and targets that are the foundation for all other plans at the District and college level.
 The SOCCCD District-wide Strategic Plan 2020-2025 was developed concurrently with the Education Master Plans of both Irvine Valley College and Saddleback College.
 Input collected from students, faculty, employees, and the community was applied to develop district-wide priorities.
 Collaboration and review of the data were reviewed by the District-wide Planning Council, which in turn developed the major goals and supporting objectives in the District-wide Strategic Plan.
-Together the district-wide goals and objectives constitute an overall strategic plan framework for the District Services will have this framework as a guide to identify strategies and action at their institutional level to help achieve these district-wide goals and objectives.
+Together the district-wide goals and objectives constitute an overall strategic plan framework for the District and its two community colleges.
+Specifically, faculty and staff at Irvine Valley College, Saddleback College, and District Services will have this framework as a guide to identify strategies and action at their institutional level to help achieve these district-wide goals and objectives.
 These goals and objectives also provide an overarching framework for other major planning documents, including the Education Master, Facilities Master, and Technology Master Plans.